MeeFoundation/docs/src/Data.md

 #### Sample Data

 In the sample data shown below, a user, Alice, has two groups.
 The first group represents her role as a Journalist.
 It contains two contexts: the context of her relationship with Gmail and with Twitter.
 She plays a game for which there is a context (without being within a Group).
-The second group, entitled "News" contains only one context, her relationship with the New York Times news site.
+The second group, entitled "News" contains only one context, her relationship with the NYTimes news site.

 #### ![example1](./images/example1.png)

-[framework.json](framework.json) <-- extremely out of date; needs updating (5+months old)
+Data is read and/or written to these contexts by apps.
+For example the Game app reads and writes information about Alice as she plays the game to the Person entity shown in the 3rd context from the left.
+There may be more than one context associated with the connection (relationship) betwen Alice and a provider.
+In the example shown above, the NYTimes.com website reads and writes data to and from one context, but two other contexts also store information about Alice's overall connection with the NYTimes.
+We show a password manager and a form filler--two other apps that write to their corresponding contexts.

 ### Data Types